-As it is common for Breitling watches, the timekeeper’s dial is overloaded with functions and may easily overwhelm an unprepared person.
+As is common for Breitling, the dial is overloaded with functions and may easily overwhelm an unprepared person.

-As you can see, there is a small date display window at 6 o’clock, 1/4 second chronograph scale, a pair of totalizers in the center of the watch (60 minute) and at 9 o’clock (12 hour,) and an inevitable tachometer scale.
+As you can see, there is a small date display window at 6 o’clock, 1/4 second chronograph scale, a pair of totalizers in the center of the dial (60 minutes) and at 9 o’clock (12 hours,) and the inevitable tachometer scale.

-The watch is issued in a limited number of 1000 units and is still available at a list price of around €7000.
-Taking into account the Swiss brand’s pricing model, I would say that the watch is quite affordable, especially if you compare it with other chronographs made in collaboration with the British maker of luxury cars.
+The chronograph is issued in a limited number of 1000 units and is still available at a list price of around €7000.
+Taking into account the Swiss brand’s pricing model, I would say that the watch is still not that expensive, especially if you compare it with other chronographs made in collaboration with the British maker of luxury cars.